 - Chewing tobacco

 Still not convinced why you must quit smoking right away?
-Read ahead to know how it can leave you huffing for breath and your lungs damaged over a period of time.
+Read ahead to know how it can leave you huffing for breath and your lungs damaged over some time.

 - Less airflow